JosephHobbs9292/Project_One/README.md

 The data contains approximately 8,500 records of grocery stores or supermarkets.
 It includes features such as their average item sales, item weight, store type, and other descriptive variables.

-## Methods
-- There were no duplicates in the data
-- there were errors in categories.

 ## Results
 #### Heatmap of correlated features
 ![Heatmap](https://user-images.githubusercontent.com/49537432/216637955-45dd7dc7-fcb9-4ba9-ae85-3232966c9f17.png)

-There is a strong correlation between
+There is a mild correlation between Item MRP and price.

 #### Boxplot of Average Outlet Sales grouped by Outlet Size

 ![Boxplor](https://user-images.githubusercontent.com/49537432/216632493-5cb60616-3b6f-4cda-a619-32b4b8641d96.png)

+There is a large variation item sales at the stores with high or larger stores selling more.

 ## Regression Tree Model